indimail/indimail-mta/README.md

 $ sudo make install-strip
 ```

+(check version in indimail-virtualdomains/fortune-x/conf-version)

 # Setup & Configuration

 You are here because you decided to do a complete source installation.
 If you use source installation method, you need to setup various configuration and services.
-You can configure indimail-mta using /usr/sbin/svctool. svctool is a general purpose utility to configure indimail-mta services.
+You can configure indimail-mta using /usr/sbin/svctool. svctool is a general purpose utility to configure indimail-mta services and configuration.

 You can also run the script `create_services` which invokes svctool to setup few default services to start a fully configured system. `create_services` will also put a systemd unit file `svscan.service` in `/lib/systemd/system`.

 ```
 $ cd /usr/local/src/indimail-mta-x
-$ sudo sh ./create_services --servicedir=/services --qbase=/var/indimail/queue
+$ sudo sh ./create_services
 ```
 NOTE: I myself use RPMs for deploying indimail-mta on my own servers and do not use `create_services`.
 It is possible that it may not include few steps added recently in the pre/post install scripts written for the RPM/Debian builds.

 ## Start Services

 ```
-$ sudo systemctl start svscan
+$ sudo systemctl start svscan # Linux or
+$ sudo service svscan start # Universal or
+$ /etc/init.d/svscan start # Linux
 or
-$ sudo service svscan start
-or
-$ /etc/init.d/svscan start
-or
-$ /usr/bin/qmailctl start
+$ qmailctl start # Universal
 ```

 # Binary Packages Build

 If you need to have indimail-mta on multiple machines, you can build binary packages once and install the same package on multiple machines.
 The other big advantage of using a binary build is that the binary installation will give you fully functional, configured system using your hostname for defaults.
 You can always change these configuration files in /etc/indimail to cater to your requirements later.
 With a binary build, you don't need to run the `create_services` command.
 To generate RPM packages locally for all components refer to [Binary Packages](.github/CREATE-Packages.md)
 You can also download pre-built binary packages from [openSUSE Build Service](https://build.opensuse.org/), described in the chapter [Binary Builds on OBS](#binary-builds-on-opensuse-build Service) .

+NOTE: binary package for FreeBSD and OSX is in my TODO list.

 ## Some Notes on directory structure